marklogic-community/marklogicworkflow/documentation/RESTAPI.md

 - TEST PUT /v1/resource/process - starts a new instance of a workflow
 - TEST GET /v1/resource/process - Fetches the current process status, and optionally the current process step definition and data (allows a human step to be rendered)
-- POST /v1/resource/process - Completes a human process step and provides data to map to the step.
+- TEST POST /v1/resource/process - Completes a human process step and provides data to map to the step.
 Optionally also used to kick a process from an admin interface.
 - DELETE /v1/resource/process - Kills a process instance
 - GET /v1/resource/processinbox - Fetches the currently logged in user's work inbox (any human steps assigned to the current user) - summary level info only
 - GET /v1/resource/processstack - Fetches a list of, or human process steps assigned to, shared workflow work stacks - DO NOT IMPLEMENT use options on processinbox instead